douglasdrumond/douglasdrumond.github.io/content/en/about/index.md

 I love coffee, [photography](https://www.flickr.com/photos/douglasdrumz) and [motorcycles](https://www.instagram.com/dkmichi).

-I'm an engineering manager, developer and instructor.I started doing web development back when we used to be called webmasters and take care of everything, from database to server configuration to the code itself.
+I'm an engineering manager, developer and instructor.
+I started doing web development back when we used to be called webmasters and take care of everything, from database to server configuration to the code itself.
 Later I moved to mobile and did a lot of Android development.